-Short description: Forging, Breaking & Burying the Chains.
+Short read: Forging, Breaking & Burying the Chains.
 The stuff of this Tour du Jour.

-In the Winter 2017-18 London Walks programme - which kicks in on November 1 and runs through April 30 – the Slavery & the City walk takes place at 2.30 pm on Saturday, February 17.
-Meet Isobel just outside the Fish Street Hill exit of Monument Tube.
+To go on the Slavery & the City walk meet Isobel at 2.30 pm on Saturday, March 25 just outside the Fish Street Hill exit of Monument Tube.